ZQPei/Huster/README.md

 You can install it from pip or source code.

-1. pip
+- install from pip

     ```bash
     pip install huster
     ```

-2. source code
+- install from source code

     ```bash
     git clone https://github.com/ZQPei/Huster.git